 Dr. Allen is a Social Justice Educator.
 Her life's work is centered on ensuring children have access to high quality early childhood programs that are developmentally and culturally appropriate.
-She is currently an Assistant Professor in the School of Education at Metropolitan State University of Denver.
+She is currently an Associate Professor in the School of Education at Metropolitan State University of Denver.
 Her classes are focused on ensuring teachers are aware of how issues of equity, privilege, and power impact teaching practices.
 Dr. Allen is also the President, CEO, and founder of the Institute for Racial Equity & Excellence (IREE), a nonprofit organization whose mission is to create inclusive environments and to ensure equity and social justice at all levels of society.
 IREE aims to change the hearts and practices of the workforce to enhance child, family, and community outcomes, especially of those working with communities of color and other marginalized groups.

 Promoting conversations about race and difference was the impetus for Love Being Black African American Children's Books series.
 Because we seldom engage in discourse about race, culture, and difference in American society, something as simple as differences in hair care are rarely discussed.
 These books were written so that teachers, especially White teachers, will have a better understanding of the hair care routines of African American children in their classrooms.
 Most importantly, it is written so that Black children will see themselves; their lives, their rituals, their families, and their practices as beautiful, meaningful, and valued.